asalatto/cpacc-study-guide/1-disabilities-challenges-and-assistive-technologies/b-disabilities/mobility-flexibility-and-body-structure-disabilities.md

 * Back injuries

 ## Muscle Fatigue
 Muscle fatigue is a non-specific symptom characterized by progressive weakness and loss of muscle mass.
 It can occur in any part of the body.

+Symptoms include muscle weakness, soreness, localized pain, shortness of breath, muscle twitching, trembling, weak grip, and muscle cramps.
+It's often described as exhaustion, overwhelming tiredness, and lack of energy.

 ## Body Size or Shape
 There are a variety of factors and disorders that can affect a person's stature, proportions, or shape.
 These include: